ebingrav/avwiki/Category:Redtooth's_Isle.md

 *Though pirates have always operated as long as the ship has been around, there has recently been a heavy increase in both the frequency and magnitude of piracy being committed in the area.
-[Lord Audis](Lord_Audis "wikilink") and his advisors believe the cause to be found somewhere near an island known to be controlled by a famous pirate named [Lord Redtooth](Lord_Redtooth "wikilink").
+[Lord Audis](Lord_Audis.md "wikilink") and his advisors believe the cause to be found somewhere near an island known to be controlled by a famous pirate named [Lord Redtooth](Lord_Redtooth.md "wikilink").
 The reward will be great for any who are able to put a stop to the atrocities being committed by the pirates.*

 **Level Range:** 51-51